AnggaR96s/Reforestation/README.md

-## I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+## If you walk into a forest and cut down a tree, but the tree doesn't understand why you cut it down, do you think it's stumped?